raghulchandramouli/sidegig/README.md

 3. **Run the development server:**
     Start the server to view the website locally:
     ```bash
-    npm start
+    npm run dev
     ```
     This will open the website in your default browser at `http://localhost:5173`.

-4. **Build the project:**
-    To create an optimized production build, run:
-    ```bash
-    npm run build
-    ```

 ## Built With

-- **React**: JavaScript library for building user interfaces.
+- **React with Vite**: Combines the power of React with Vite's lightning-fast bundling and hot module replacement, resulting in faster development and improved build performance.
 - **CSS**: Styling the components.
 - **Framer Motion**: Used for animations throughout the website.
 - **Material UI**: Used for icons.
 - **Firebase**: Hosting the live website.

-This version includes all necessary details for installing, running, and developing the website.
+This version includes all the necessary details for installing, running, and developing the website.
 Enjoy exploring the SideGig app and find your perfect gig!